VLolov/Norgate/README.md

-# Use Norgate Date to Create Backtests with Equities and Futures
+# Use Norgate Data to Create Backtests with Equities and Futures

 `20.09.2024`
 ## IPO Backtesting ##